place transformation

 We retain our old unit no.6 as an enterprise space for local creatives to test and develop new business ideas with our support.
 Branded The Block by it’s current tenants the space is attracting new visitors to the area and building a community of young creatives in Longton.

 We regularly commission and install public artworks from local and national artists in Longton town centre.
-Recent installations include ‘The Balance of Things’ by David Bethell and ‘Renewal’ by Anna Berry.
+Previous installations include ‘The Balance of Things’ by David Bethell and ‘Renewal’ by Anna Berry.
 Public artworks are often contentious and can cause a stir on the street and on social media.
-Inspiring discussion and debate about the public realm, how it is used and who decides what happens there is a strategy that engages local communities in wider questions around regeneration and invites them to participate in masterplanning.
+Inspiring discussion and debate about the public realm, how it is used and who decides what happens there is a strategy that engages local communities in wider questions around regeneration and invites them to participate in decision making.

 urban landscapes